 Q – I’m worried about putting our NHS under further strain…

-A – There is no avoiding the fact that claims for compensation made against a Health Board are paid for by the public purse.
-It is slightly different where a claim is being made against a GP or private doctor, as they will likely have indemnity from a separate insurer; however, compensation recovered in relation to claims for negligence against hospital clinicians comes from the NHS budget for such claims.
+A – Claims for compensation made against a Health Board are paid for by the public purse.
+Where a claim is being made against a GP or private doctor they are likely to have indemnity from a separate insurer.
+Compensation recovered in relation to claims for negligence against hospital clinicians comes from the NHS budget for such claims.
 It is important to remember that claims for compensation can only be made in relation to harm actually suffered as a result of negligence.
-In other words, the idea of compensation is to tryand put a patient in the same position they would have been in (or as close to that as possible) but for the negligence.
+In other words, the idea of compensation is to try and put a patient in the same position they would have been in (or as close to that as possible) but for the negligence.
 Punitive damages in clinical negligence claims are not awarded in Scotland so the NHS (or insurance company) only have to pay compensation to cover the harm actually caused by the negligence of their employees.

 Q – How long will it take?

-A – Unfortunately, this is an impossible question to answer.
-The investigation of a clinical negligence claim can take anything from several months to several years (before court proceedings are even raised).
+A – The investigation of a clinical negligence claim can take anything from several months to several years (before court proceedings are even raised).
 Thereafter, once a court action is up and running, it can take several more years before settlement is achieved or a decision made by a court.
-The court process has been streamlined in more recent years, in the hopes that the litigation process can speed up a little, and so it’s less common for cases to go on for an excessively long time nowadays; however, the length of time that the whole process will take from beginning to end is largely dependent on how complex your claim is.
-Complex claims inevitably take longer as there will be more investigation required.
+The court process has been streamlined in more recent years and so it’s less common for cases to go on for an excessively long time nowadays; however, the length of time that the whole process will take from beginning to end is largely dependent on how complex your claim is and the approach taken by the defenders.
+Complex claims inevitably take longer as there is more investigation required.

 Q – What does the process involve?